rubenjesus02002/CME-data-pipeline-and-warehouse/README.md

   - Expand Exchanges
   - AI & Machine Learning
   - More enhanced analytics
-- Example:
-  - The project successfully reduced costs by 20% through process automation.
-  - Future work may include expanding the solution to new departments.

 ## I. References
-- Provide a list of all references used in the project, formatted according to MLA style.
+(Provide a list of all references used in the project, formatted according to MLA style.)

 1. Inmon, William H. Building the Data Warehouse ; Fourth Edition.
 John Wiley & Sons, 2005.
 2. Sherman, Rick.
 Business Intelligence Guidebook: From Data Integration to Analytics.
 Morgan Kaufman, 2015.
 3. Kimball, Ralph, and Margy Ross.
 The Data Warehouse Toolkit: The Definitive Guide to Dimensional Modeling.
 Wiley, 2013.
 4. Reis, Joe, and Matt Housley.
 Fundamentals of Data Engineering.
 O’Reilly Media, Inc, 2022.
 5. Kleppmann, Martin.
 Designing Data-Intensive Applications.
 O’Reilly, 2017.

-- Author Last Name, First Name. *Title of Book*.
-Publisher, Year.
-- "Title of Article." *Name of Journal*, vol. 1, no. 1, Year, pp. 1-10.
-- *Title of Website*.
-Website Publisher, Year, URL.

 ---